GStreamer/gstreamer/markdown/application-development/advanced/dparams.md

 ## Setting up parameter control

 If we have our pipeline set up and want to control some parameters, we first need to create a `GstControlSource`.
-Lets use an interpolation `GstControlSource`:
+Let's use an interpolation `GstControlSource`:

 ``` c